siddrameshwar/Java-blog/README.md

 ●	@Component class HitachiHD implements HardDrive{...}
 ●	class Laptop { @Autowired HardDrive obj1;}
 ●	Dependency injection will help in loose coupling and aides in unit testing.

+•	JPA is interface and Hibernate is Implementation of ORM
+•	DAO service helps us to store the contents of class to table.
+We use @Repository annotation for it.
+•	Most Important feature of Spring Framework is Dependency injection.
+At the core of Spring modules in Dependency injection or IOC Inversion of control.
+If we don't define dependency then we can't test our application.
+Spring takes care of all its beans and their dependencies.
+DI can be used to build Loosely coupled applications.
+Easy to test and maintain

 <!--
 ### Markdown